mjmcnelis/RKM.jl/docs/src/statistics.md

 sol = evolve_ode(y0, t0, tf, dt0, dy_dt!, options, p);
 ```

-After recompiling, we can see that the linear solve time has been greatly reduced.
+After recompiling, we see that the linear solve time has been greatly reduced.

 ```
 julia> get_subroutine_times(sol)